 -

-used to indicate that the class provides some business service. -
+@Service– A specialization of@Componentused to indicate that the class provides some business service. -

-that indicates the class is a Data Access Object (DAO) and deals with persistence-related operations. -
+@Repository– A specialization of@Componentthat indicates the class is a Data Access Object (DAO) and deals with persistence-related operations. -

-that designates the class as a Spring MVC controller.
+@Controller– A specialization of@Componentthat designates the class as a Spring MVC controller.

 2. @Autowired (Dependency Injection)

-annotation is used for automatic dependency
+The @Autowired annotation is used for automatic dependency

 injection in Spring.
 It allows Spring to resolve and inject collaborating